rockink/PresentationHTML/README.md

   https://blog-rockink.rhcloud.com/webresources/html/presentationHTML

-It is developed in Linux, and tested with pptx fils using Libre Office.
+It is developed in Linux, and tested with pptx files using  Libre Office.